mukeshjakkula-rtl/CAM/README.md

 matches the 1 byte content in the memory with the search data byte using a pattern matching circuit

-patternmatching circut is buit using xnor gates asserts the match signal if the match is found
+patternmatching circut is buiit using xnor gates asserts the match signal if the match is found

 output signal gives the address of the matched data using a priority encoder